dwood1999/lolita/README.md

-# Lolita Screenplay Analysis Tool
+# Quilty Screenplay Analysis Tool

 A professional screenplay analysis and evaluation platform powered by Claude Opus 4.1, built with SvelteKit, Python FastAPI, and MySQL.